plepe/overpass-layer/README.md

 Each style can have these additional values:

 * pattern: false/empty: no pattern, 'arrowHead', 'dash', 'marker'
-* pattern-offset: Offset of the first pattern symbol, from the start point of the line.
+* pattern-offset: Offset of the first pattern symbol, from the start point of the line (type `length`).
 Default: 0.
-* pattern-endOffset: Minimum offset of the last pattern symbol, from the end point of the line.
+* pattern-endOffset: Minimum offset of the last pattern symbol, from the end point of the line (type `length`).
 Default: 0.
-* pattern-repeat: Repetition interval of the pattern symbols.
+* pattern-repeat: Repetition interval of the pattern symbols (type `length`).
 Defines the distance between each consecutive symbol's anchor point.

 Depending on the type of pattern, the following options are available:
 * arrowHead: